harpribot/awesome-information-retrieval/README.md

 [Information Retrieval](https://en.wikipedia.org/wiki/Information_retrieval) is a field which involves finding relevant information(s) for user query, be it for as simple as database search, or as complicated as web search (Eg - Google, Bing, Yahoo).
 Current Research is developing algorithms to address [Information Need]() of user(s) by maximizing [User and Topic Relevance](https://en.wikipedia.org/wiki/Relevance_(information_retrieval)) while minimizing [Information Overload](https://en.wikipedia.org/wiki/Information_overload).

 ## Contributing
-Please feel free to send me [pull requests](https://github.com/harpribot/awesome-information-retrieval/pulls) or email (harshal.priyadarshi@utexas.edu) to add new links.
+Please feel free to send me [pull requests](https://github.com/harpribot/awesome-information-retrieval/pulls) or [email] (mailto:harshal.priyadarshi@utexas.edu) me to add new links.
 I am very open to suggestions and corrections.
 Please look at the [contributions guide](contributing.md).

 ## Contents
  - [Books](#books)